 Access To Health Information of Decedents for Research

-The HIPAA Privacy Rule protects the privacy of identifiable health information of deceased individuals, including deceased subjects in research.
-This is in contrast to the Common Rule that formally only covers live persons as "human subjects."
-The Privacy Rule allows a researcher to access a decedent's identifiable health information without the authorization of the decedent or their representative if a covered institution obtains assurances from the researcher that:
+The HIPAA Privacy Rule protects the privacy of identifiable health information of deceased individuals, including deceased subjects in research, until 50 years after the date of death.
+This protection is in contrast to the Common Rule, which formally only covers living persons as "human subjects."
+The Privacy Rule allows a researcher to access a decedent's identifiable health information either 1) under a waiver of authorization or 2) without a waiver of authorization if a covered institution obtains assurances from the researcher that:

 • the requested use or disclosure is solely for research on the protected health information of decedents, and